Fingerprint-Based Drug Test Helps Airport and Border Control Teams Combat Body Packing

 This in-house benefit also removes the need and risk of bringing external testing providers into the school if a test is required, and enables greater flexibility when tests need to be conducted quickly if the school has reason to suspect the use of drugs or substances.
 The fingerprint test’s ease-ofuse and rapid results can also make it a useful addition to support PHSE sessions around drug abuse.
 Similarly, using the system for educational or deterrent purposes can assist as part of a school’s proactive drug abuse policy.

-Journal of Analytical Toxicology: Drug screening using the sweat of a fingerprint
+Journal of Analytical Toxicology: Drug Screening Using the Sweat of a Fingerprint

 Read the article: